Azure/reliable-web-app-pattern-java/known-issues.md

     ![Aisonic AAD](docs/assets/appservice-welcome-java.png)

     This is because App Service may require additional time to process the recently uploaded *WAR* package.
 Refresh the page after a minute or two to see the Proseware site.
+It can take up to 5 minutes to see the Proseware site.

 * Connection time out errors in the azd provision step